andrepxx/location-visualizer/README.md

 Commands:

 - `add-permission name permission`: Adds the permission `permission` to the user `name`.
+- `cleanup-tiles`: Perform a cleanup of the tile database.
 - `clear-password name`: Set the password of user `name` to an empty string.
 - `create-user name`: Create a new user `name`.
 - `export-tiles path/file.tar.gz`: Export map tiles from tile database to `path/file.tar.gz`.